win-acme/win-acme.github.io/reference/settings.md

 Default: `null`

 Default store plugin(s), `null` currently equivalent to `"certificatestore"`.
-This may be a comma seperated value for multiple default store plugins.
+This may be a comma separated value for multiple default store plugins.

 ### `CertificateStore.DefaultStore`
 Default: `null`